r1ch/home-alarm-controller/README.md

-# home-alarm-controller
+# babymonitor

-WebUI for to turn on / off and monitor the alarm
+WebRTC sharing experiment to allow to internet connected devices  (one with a web cam) to act as a baby monitor